 Agroecology is an approach that aims for a reasonable and sustainable use of agricultural and water resources.
 Given the Burkinabè climate is particularly arid, agroecology also helps preserve and replenish soils.
 Rural regions access to legumes is thereby sustainably improved.

 The project “A Healthy and Sustainable Diet at School” therefore uses a holistic approach that puts forward solutions that integrate the three axes of sustainable development – social, economic and environmental concerns – in order to address the root causes of malnutrition, poverty and inequality.

-To assess the success of the project, the School’s department will collaborate with the Medicine department and the University of Ouagadougou in order to publish a study measuring the impact of the project on student’s dietary habits and on the community more broadly.
+To assess the success of the project, the School’s department will collaborate with the Medicines Unit and the University of Ouagadougou in order to publish a study measuring the impact of the project on student’s dietary habits and on the community more broadly.